 The Dallas Buyers Club was a 2013 American Hollywood feature film based on the true story of Ron Woodroff.
 Suffering from AIDS, Woodroff smuggled unapproved drugs into the US (Texas) to treat his AIDS symptoms.
 From there he sought to help others in the same situation.
 He thereby established a buyers’ club that distributed drugs to those dying of AIDS.

-Exit Action sees parallels with civil disobedience of this nature when it comes to older people who feel they have lived enough of life and to those whose quality of life is slipping but who are not strictly terminally ill and who do not qualify for legal assistance under the laws of states such as California, Colorado or such as that proposed in the Australian state of Victoria for 2018.
+Exit Action sees parallels with civil disobedience of this nature when it comes to older people who feel they have lived enough of life and to those whose quality of life is slipping but who are not strictly terminally ill and who do not qualify for legal assistance under the laws of states such as California, Colorado or such as that proposed in the Australian state of Victoria.

 According to Philip Nitschke, Exit Action is the logical next step in his campaign for a ‘good death’ (euthanasia) to be available to any legally competent adult, not just those who are sick and have the support of a medical professional.